Ionized gas kinematics and chemical abundances of low-mass star-forming galaxies at $z\sim 3$: Results

 \subsection{EW relations}

-We find that our sample covers a range of EW(CIII]) from $\sim1$\r{A} to $\sim15$\r{A} with a mean value of 5.6\r{A} ($\sigma=3.7$\r{A}).
-Six galaxies (17\%) show EW(CIII])$>10$\r{A}, which is in agreement with the EWs observed in SFGs at $z>6$ \citep[e.g.][]{Stark2017,Hutchison2019}.
-Only one galaxy of this high EW subsample is in the C3-VANDELS sample.
-Our sample includes 14 out of the 24 galaxies with Ly$\alpha$ in the spectral range and EW(Ly$\alpha$)$>20$\r{A}, with 5 of them showing EW(Ly$\alpha$)$>100$\r{A}.
-On the other hand, our galaxy sample shows strong [OIII] emission with EW([OIII]) spanning from 102\r{A} to 1715\r{A} with a mean value of 565\r{A} ($\sigma=422$\r{A}), well within the typical EWs defined for Extreme Emission Line Galaxies (EELG) at lower redshifts \citep[e.g.][]{Amorin2014,Amorin2015,Calabro2017,PM2021}.
-We note that 6 galaxies in our sample (20\%) with the highest EW([OIII]$\lambda\lambda$4959,5007)$>1000$\r{A} are in agreement with those measured in $z>6$ EoR galaxies with photometry \citep[e.g.][]{Endsley2021} and more recently with JWST slitless spectroscopy \citep{Matthee2022}.
+, we find that our sample covers a range of EW(CIII]) from $\sim1$\r{A} to $\sim15$\r{A} with a mean value of 5.6\r{A} ($\sigma=3.7$\r{A}).
+Six galaxies (17\%) show EW(CIII])$>10$\r{A}, {similar to the EW values} observed in galaxies at $z>6$ \citep[e.g.][]{Stark2017,Hutchison2019}. {Our sample includes 14 galaxies at $z\gtrsim$3 with Ly$\alpha$ included in our spectral range and with EW(Ly$\alpha$)$>20$\r{A}, five of them reaching EW(Ly$\alpha$)$>100$\r{A}. }

-We explore the correlation between stellar mass and the [OIII]$\lambda\lambda$4959,5007+H$\beta$ EWs in Fig. \ref{fig:EW-mass}.
-We find that the EW([OIII]$\lambda\lambda$4959,5007+H$\beta$) tend to decrease with stellar mass, with the same trend followed by EELGs at similar redshifts in the literature \citep[e.g.][]{Maseda2017,Tang2021}.
-We note that this trend is also observed in EoR galaxies \citep{Endsley2021}.
-Galaxies with EW(CIII])$>5$\r{A} tend to have stellar masses $<10^{9.5}$M$_\odot$, but show a wide range of EW([OIII]$\lambda\lambda$4959,5007+H$\beta$)$>300$\r{A}.
-Fig. \ref{fig:EW-mass} shows that in our sample, CIII] detections with EW $>$5 \r{A} are only seen in galaxies with EW([OIII]$\lambda\lambda$4959,5007+H$\beta$)$>$ 500 \r{A}.
-While such intense optical line emission is relatively rare among massive SFGs at $z=2-4$, it becomes the norm among galaxies in the reionization era \citep[e.g.][]{Smit2014,DeBarros2019,Endsley2021,Sun2022a,sun2022,Matthee2022}.